Advocates Coming Together (ACT)

 - Help plan and participate in annual ACT programs - Hunger Banquet, Raise Your Voice Photo Shoot, & Stomp It Out Series.
 Bring residents from your hall to these programs.

 - Put on programs for your hall to educate residents about social justice.
-ACT members are required to put on 1 program in Fall 2012, and 2 programs for Spring 2013.
+ACT members are required to put on 1 program in Fall semester, and 2 programs for Spring semester.
 Input programs into Residence Life's Program Manager within 7 days of the program.

 - Participate in at least 2 “Stretch Yourself” educational opportunities each semester